n2geoff/Impact/README.md

 ## NOTICE

-[Dominic Szablewski's](http://phoboslab.org/) [ImpactJS Game Engine]() was released under [MIT](LICENSE) license recently, and I felt the biggest disadvantage its PHP usage for its level editor, Weltmeister.
+[Dominic Szablewski's](http://phoboslab.org/) [ImpactJS Game Engine](http://impactjs.com/) was released under [MIT](LICENSE) license recently, and I felt its biggest disadvantage was its PHP usage for the level editor, Weltmeister.
 Searching GitHub revealed some old work by [cpetzold](https://github.com/cpetzold/node-impact).
-I updated that work and now I think it is much easier to GET STARTED
+Starting there, I was able to develop a better GETTING STARTED flow, I think...

 # ImpactJS